-Ending FGM globally is necessary, It has no religious background and is condemned by most religions.
+Ending FGM globally is necessary, It has no religious background and is condemne.
 This requires a change in cultural belief, better education, awareness, and raising socio-economic status of practicing families.

-We have worked for the past 22 years, to stop FGM practice in Egypt, Africa and globally by spreading awareness, sexual education and giving lectures around the globe at international conferences, medical academies, universities and institutions.
+We have worked for more than 2 decades to stop FGM practice in Egypt, Africa and globally by spreading awareness, sexual education and giving lectures around the globe at international conferences, medical academies, universities and institutions.

-We also started the 1st Multidisciplinary Centre for Female Genital Mutilation Care in the Middle East and Africa, introducing psycho-sexual assessment & therapy, non-surgical therapies and surgical techniques for restorative surgeries (Clitoral Reconstructive Surgery)
+We also started the 1st Multidisciplinary Clinic for Female Genital Mutilation Care in the Middle East and Africa, introducing psycho-support, non-surgical therapies and restorative surgeries

-We are pioneers in these restorative surgeries, and offer FGM victims a chance to regain their dignity, self esteem, confidence and holistic physical and sexual quality of life.
+We offer FGM victims a chance to regain their dignity, self esteem, confidence and sexual quality of life.

-Technique includes, removal of adhesions, scar tissue, reconstructing a neo-glans and positioning it in the normal clitoral area.
-It improves clitoral sensitivity, sexual function and enhance genital appearance. as well as improved confidence, self esteem. body image identity and quality of life.
+Technique includes, removal of adhesions, scar tissue, makes the clitoris more sensitive to touch.
+It may improve clitoral sensitivity, sexual function and genital appearance, as well as enhance confidence, self esteem. body image identity and quality of life.

-Clitoral Reconstructive Surgery also improves sexual desire, arousal, lubrication, orgasm intensity, and pain reduction by removing peri-clitoral fibrosis, thus making the clitoris more accessible to stimulation.
+Restorative Surgery also improves sexual desire, arousal, lubrication, orgasm intensity and pain reduction by removing peri-clitoral fibrosis, thus making the clitoris more accessible to stimulation.

-This highly specialized cosmetic & reconstructive genital surgery (CRS) has been noted to help FGM victims, enhance their sexual experience, regain their self esteem, confidence with improvement in quality of life and partner relationship due to enhanced sensitivity and psycho-sexual wellbeing.
+This specialized cosmetic & restorative procedures has been noted to help FGM victims, enhance their sexual experience, regain confidence, improve quality of life, partner relationship and psycho-sexual wellbeing.

-We can now reconstruct a labia minora even after complete labial amputation from the vulva, this new technique developed exclusively for labial amputation victims of female genital mutilation and botched labiaplasty surgery.
+We can now reconstruct a labia minora even after complete labial amputation from the vulva, this new technique has been developed exclusively for labial amputation victims of female genital mutilation and botched labiaplasty surgery.